 When you install WebStorm, there are some plugins that are already installed and enabled, including some of the features listed above.
 However, there are other plugins available that make WebStorm extensible.

 You can easily disable the ones you don’t want, but chances are good that you’d need most of them.

 You can also install plugins from the marketplace that were built by individuals or teams.
 These plugins are validated by JetBrains before being published, so you don’t need to worry too much about badly written plugins.

 There are many other IDEs for React Native.
 These options can be useful and may have additional features beyond those a React Native developer might need.
 However, most tend to be similar to VS Code and WebStorm.

-Since we have already reviewed performance and ease of use, debugging, VCS, and extensibility in VS Code and WebStorm, we will focus on some distinguishing features of IntelliJ IDEA and Atom.
+Let’s briefly another popular React Native IDEs: IntelliJ IDEA.
+Because we have already reviewed performance and ease of use, debugging, VCS, and extensibility in VS Code and WebStorm, we will focus on some distinguishing features of IntelliJ IDEA.

 The IntelliJ IDEA Community Edition is free and open source, while IntelliJ IDEA Ultimate requires you to purchase a license after a free 30-day trial.
 If you’ve already purchased a license for WebStorm, you don’t need to purchase a new one for IntelliJ IDEA Ultimate.

 To optimize your productivity and development experience when working with React Native, it’s important to optimize your IDE.
 Here are some tips and recommendations to help you streamline your React Native development environment:

 Optimizing your IDE for React Native development is an ongoing process.
 It is advised to customize your environment based on your workflow.